Editors picks: 16 home office improvements that Fast Company editors swear by

 Grovemade Laptop Stand

 After tweaking my back earlier this year, I realized I had to make big changes to my workspace.
-Giving my laptop a boost makes me sit up and keeps my eye line straight on so I’m not turtling all day.
+Giving my laptop a boost makes me sit up and keeps my eyeline straight on so I’m not turtling all day.

 Purple Comfy Home Bundles

-Purple’s seat and back cushion combos use the same gel grid tech that keeps their mattresses springy and comfortable on all your pressure points.
-Fast Company Senior Editor Amy Farley approves: “Take it from someone who recently had back surgery: These will transform your ok WFH desk chair into something much more comfortable (and safe).”
+Purple’s seat and back cushion combos use the same gel grid tech that keeps their mattresses springy and comfortable on all of your pressure points.
+Fast Company senior editor Amy Farley approves: “Take it from someone who recently had back surgery: These will transform your okay WFH desk chair into something much more comfortable (and safe).”

 Know Calm Headphones

-These lightweight, noise-cancelling headphones are the perfect audio output device for podcasts and the hours of NPR I listen to every morning.
-Tuned specifically for spoken word (though they’re solid for music, as well), Know’s Calm Headphones manage to disguise disruptive construction outside my window and feature easy swipe-able controls on the ear.
+These lightweight, noise-canceling headphones are the perfect audio output device for podcasts and the hours of NPR I listen to every morning.
+Tuned specifically for spoken word (though they’re solid for music as well), Know’s Calm Headphones manage to disguise disruptive construction outside my window and feature easy swipe-able controls on the ear.

 Logitech ERGO K860

-Fast Company senior writer Mark Wilson reviewed the Logitech ERGO K860 when it launched last year: “It’s company’s first keyboard that’s split in the middle, so the letters your left hand types are on the left, and the letters your right hand types are on the right.
-Your wrists rest almost as if they’re on two sides of a pyramid or a small wave, atop a firm yet soft, washable cushion.
+Fast Company senior writer Mark Wilson reviewed the Logitech ERGO K860 when it launched last year: “It’s the company’s first keyboard that’s split in the middle, so the letters your left hand types are on the left, and the letters your right hand types are on the right.
+Your wrists rest almost as if they’re on two sides of a pyramid or a small wave, atop a firm yet soft washable cushion.
 And after about a week of writing on the K860 at my standing desk—while using the quirky, vertical ergonomic mouse Logitech released in 2018 that allows a similar posture—my back never wants me to go back.”

 Microsoft Surface Ergonomic Keyboard

-Ergonomic keyboards spit the keys in two, angling them toward the center so your wrists sit in a more natural position.
+Ergonomic keyboards split the keys in two, angling them toward the center so your wrists sit in a more natural position.
 This sleek one from Microsoft’s Surface family features a slightly arched profile, helping perfect your form and taking strain off your hands and wrists.

 Ankler Ergonomic Vertical Mouse

 I’ve noticed a huge difference in my impending carpal tunnel after swapping to an ergonomic mouse.
-They look awkward, but once your hand slips into the grip-like grooves, putting your wrists in a pressure-free position, you’ll wonder why you’ve used a “regular” mouse for so long.
+It looks awkward, but once your hand slips into the grip-like grooves, putting your wrists in a pressure-free position, you’ll wonder why you’ve used a “regular” mouse for so long.

 Herman Miller Aeron Chair

-An investment in design—and investment in your spine.
+An investment in design—and an investment in your spine.
 Herman Miller’s iconic Aeron Chair is a fave of photo editor Celine Grouard.
 She says, “I spent all my lunch money on this chair, and it was worth it.”
 And if you’re not quite ready for that commitment, you can also find the company’s well-designed and built-to-last Sayl chair for nearly half the price.

 Logitech HD Webcams

-If you’re living your life on video calls, maybe it’s probably time to upgrade your camera.
-Or as Fast Company Tech Editor Harry McCracken puts it, “At the very least, a good HD webcam so you’re not limited to the crummy one on your laptop and can put it on a tripod for more flattering camera angles for important meeting.”
+If you’re living your life on video calls, it’s probably time to upgrade your camera.
+Or as Fast Company tech editor Harry McCracken puts it, “At the very least, a good HD webcam so you’re not limited to the crummy one on your laptop and can put it on a tripod for more flattering camera angles for important meetings.”

 ReadyDesk 2 standing desk converter

 This simple standing desk converter is affordable, attractive, and smartly designed with two risers and ample space to work on the table below when you want to sit.
-Again, take it from the editor who recently had back surgery: This could save your back.— A.F.
+Again, take it from the editor who recently had back surgery: This could save your back. —A.F.

 Symple Stuff West Wick Height Adjustable Standing Desk Converter

-A two-tier desk converter that grows up to 15.5″ to accommodate for most heights when placed on a standard work surfaces.
+This two-tier desk converter grows up to 15.5 inches to accommodate for most heights when placed on a standard work surface.
 Additionally, it doubles as a monitor riser and keyboard shelf when compact.

+Canopy’s cute, clever humidifier packs a punch—adding mistless moisture to the air after cleaning water with embedded UV lights (a feature I’ve seen only in pricier models).
+We’re big advocates of bringing a humidifier home, and keeping one deskside adds those skin- and sinus-hydrating benefits to your 9-to-5.

 Fast Company may receive revenue for some links to products on our site.